Terrone

 The term certainly originates from the word terra (Italian for "land"), with developments that are not always clear, and was perhaps linked in the past by the denominations of southern areas such as the Terra di Lavoro (in Campania) or the Terra di Bari and the Terra d'Otranto (in Apulia).

 The word was recorded for the first time in 1950 by Bruno Migliorini, as an appendix to Alfredo Panzini's Dizionario moderno ("Modern Dictionary") in 1950.
-Originally only derogatory and racist, over time the term has also acquired a joking meaning among southern Italians themselves.
+Ultimately, it is a derogatory and racist term meaning "people from the dirt".